 - Asian cucumber salad

-- Plan on serving this promptly so the pork is crispy, and the peppers aren’t soggy.
+- Plan on serving this promptly while the pork is crispy, and the peppers are crisp-tender.

 - If you like a little heat, add a few pinches of crushed red pepper or dashes of sriracha sauce.